patareco/rotatingPlayer/README.md

 - r: comma separated moments of rotation with the following structure: degrees@timecode+duration

 The degrees have to have a 'deg' suffix since the value is injected directly in CSS.
-The duration has to have a 's' suffix.
+The duration has to have an 's' suffix.

 ### Example